apersongithub/Duolingo-Unlimited-Hearts/README.md

 > The **Chrome Web Store** is no longer supported due to rejections for bypassing paywalls.
 >
 > If you've installed from there, please switch to the **Manual Installation** as soon as possible for continued support.
->
-> PS: Do not use [Duoblock Origin](https://github.com/apersongithub/Duoblock-Origin) and this extension together.
 ## <img src="https://d35aaqx5ub95lt.cloudfront.net/images/leagues/7082c58e0bdbfbf9aec94191b704f549.svg" width="30px"> Gist
 > [!IMPORTANT]
 >